des reins avec un fond de feuillages dans une main

 The kidneys govern the waterway

-It is in Mìng mén that the reserves of sperm and ovules reside, referring to the genital, sexual and reproductive functions of the kidneys.
-Here we find the concept of a door, as the fertile essence comes out of the man to enter the woman.
+The Mìng mén is where the sperm and egg reserves reside, referring to the genital, sexual, and reproductive functions of the kidneys.
+Here we find the concept of a gate, as the fertile essence exits the man to enter the woman.

 In TCM, the kidneys govern the waterway.
-They regulate urination and provide energy (Qi) to the bladder so that it can excrete urine.
+They regulate urination and supply energy (Qi) to the bladder so that it can excrete urine.

-The kidneys, through their function of governing the waterway, regulate the separation of the pure from the turbid in the Small Intestine, Large Intestine, and Bladder.
-The kidneys support these three viscera in their filtering role.
-This is why taking medicines such as antibiotics, if excessive, will eventually hurt the essence stored by the Kidneys and weaken it.
+The kidneys, through their function of governing the waterway, regulate the separation of pure and turbid in the small intestine, large intestine, and bladder.
+The kidneys support these three organs in their filtering role.
+This is why excessive medications such as antibiotics ultimately damage and weaken the essence stored by the kidneys.

-By warming the liquids, the Kidney Yáng makes them circulate and prevents oedema, which is an accumulation of water.
-In addition to their role as regulators and filters, the Kidneys control the Heart, as Water controls Fire in the 5 Element theory.
+By warming fluids, the Yang of the kidneys circulates them and helps prevent edema, which is a buildup of water.
+In addition to their role as regulator and filter, the kidneys control the heart, since water controls fire in the theory of the 5 elements.

-Repeated physical efforts, overwork, old age, sexual excesses in men, close pregnancies in women, weaken the kidneys.
-To this can be added other imbalances such as blood or energy stagnation as well as exposure to external pathogenic factors: humidity, cold, heat.
-It is necessary to establish an energy balance according to the symptoms of each person.
+Repeated physical exertion, overwork, old age, sexual excess in men, and closely spaced pregnancies in women weaken the kidneys.
+Added to this may be other imbalances such as blood or energy stagnation, as well as exposure to external pathogens: humidity, cold, and heat.
+It is necessary to establish an energy balance based on each person’s symptoms.

 Pain may appear in the lumbosacral area, sometimes radiating to the lower limbs (knees).
-In TCM, the lumbar region is the palace of the kidneys; thus, an emptiness of the kidneys is the root of all lumbar pain.
+In TCM, the lower back is the roof of the kidneys; thus, kidney deficiency is the root of all lower back pain.

-The kidneys control the sphincters, they control the opening and closing.
+The kidneys control the sphincters, controlling their opening and closing.

-If the energy of the kidneys is weak, retention is difficult.
-It is said that the energy of the kidneys is not strong.
-This can lead to symptoms of urinary or faecal incontinence, frequent and night-time urination, and dripping after urination.
+If kidney energy is weak, retention is difficult.
+It is said that kidney energy is not strong.
+This can lead to symptoms of urinary or fecal incontinence, frequent and nocturnal urination, and dribbling after urination.

-Urinary incontinence results in uncontrollable and involuntary loss of urine, which occurs during the day or night.
+Urinary incontinence results in uncontrollable and involuntary loss of urine, which occurs day or night.
 Urinary incontinence is more common with age.
-But it can have other origins such as a weakened perineum, a prostate disorder or a chronic health problem.
+But it can have other causes, such as a weakened perineum, prostate problems, or chronic health issues.

-Nowadays, sexual dysfunction and desire disorders are common.
+Today, sexual dysfunction and desire disorders are common.
 They affect everyone and occur at any age.
-One of the reasons for this is an inadequate lifestyle (constant stress, frustration, emotional problems and/or an unhealthy diet).
+These can be explained in particular by an inadequate lifestyle (constant stress, frustration, emotional disturbances, and/or an unhealthy diet).

 • Erectile dysfunction